limpyd/redis-limpyd-jobs/README.md

 ##### `queues`

-Name of the queues to work with.
+Names of the queues to work with.
 It can be a list/tuple of strings, or a string with names separated by a comma (no spaces), or without comma for a single queue.

 Note that all queues must be from the same `queue_model`.